 • “Not catered to government/municipal agencies” (Source)

-These pricing plans are based on the Sage website and are subject to change.
+These features and pricing plans are based on the Sage website and are subject to change.

 Zoho Workplace